clmbrdude/raysearch-test-task/README.md

 ## Bugs
 * In consultations data; dates change from unspecified timezone in the form YY-MM-DD to UTC in the form YY-MM-DD:hhmmss.uuuZ hence when truncating to a date the consultation appears to be scheduled one day too soon.
-This results in three faling test cases
+This results in three failing test cases
 * The server crashes in a specific scenario

 ## Observations